cai-lw/KBGAN/README.md

 Feel free to explore and modify parameters in config files.
 Default parameters are those used in experiments reported in the paper.

-Decrease `adv.test_batch_size` if you experience GPU memory exhaustion. (this would make the program runs slower, but would not affect the test result)
+Decrease `test_batch_size` in config files if you experience GPU memory exhaustion. (this would make the program runs slower, but would not affect the test result)